praul/autoreply/README.md

 **WARNING:** This answers to any both unread and unanswered mail, even if it is years old.
              Don’t use on a mailbox with old messages left unread and unanswered.

+This is a very early version of this script.
+If you run into issues, please let me know.

 ## Features
 - Checks multiple imap accounts for mails that are both unread and unanswered